minoh0201/DeepMicro/README.md

 # DeepMicro
 DeepMicro is a deep representation learning framework exploiting various autoencoders to learn robust low-dimensional representations from high-dimensional data and training classification models based on the learned representation.
-## Quick Start Guide
-**Make sure you have already gone through the Quick Setup Guide below
-### 1. Learning representation with your own data

 ## Quick Setup Guide
 **Step 1:** Change the current working directory to the location where you want to install `DeepMicro`.